deadphill/agilepredict-octopus-rates-card/README.md

 ### Data source

-This uses a public forecast endpoint:
+This uses agile predict which has an API - (https://prices.fly.dev/api_how_to)
 - https://prices.fly.dev/api/A

 ---